Outer space and high-altitude activities regulatory system

 The legislation allows the responsible minister to treat overseas licences and permits as satisfying some of the New Zealand requirements.

-Our regulatory regime and international obligations are extraterritorial — meaning they also apply to New Zealand nationals (or New Zealand entities) carrying out space launches or satellite activities from other countries.
+Our regulatory regime and international obligations are extraterritorial — meaning they also apply to New Zealand nationals (or New Zealand citizens, permanent residents or body corporates established under NZ law) carrying out space launches or satellite activities from other countries.

-The regulations to support the Outer Space and High-altitude Activities Act 2017 came into force in December 2017.
+The regulations to support the Outer Space and High-altitude Activities Act 2017 came into force on 21 December 2017.
 They are the:

 - Outer Space and High-altitude Activities (Licences and Permits) Regulations 2017